Project Brunei 2014

 - Equip the mentees with critical thinking and problem-solving skills

-- Create hands-on experience for the mentees through setting up and running a service club
+- Create hands-on experiences for the mentees through setting up and running a service club

 - Provide educational, social and emotional support for autistic children